Fast Facts on Diamond Color

 Secondly, unless you and/your partner plan you carry around a full set of GIA master stones in your pocket to show people the definitive color grade (weird), then you are unlikely to encounter a situation whereby your diamond color will be scrutinised to such a degree.
 The closest you might get to that scenario is if you choose a diamond wedding band, which can easily be picked so as to enhance the beauty of the engagement ring stone.
 Simple!

-So, which color is the best value for money?
 This is completely up to you, but I do have a few nuggets of information that will hopefully help you make a decision that is right for you.
 Let’s begin with those top-o-the-range colorless babies.
 The cream of the crop.
 The best of the best.
 The crème de la crème (OK I’m done).
 For this range, I’m going to give you the same advice I gave you with regards to clarity - unless there is a specific reason why you really want a colorless stone (which is totally fine), it doesn’t make a huge amount of financial sense to fork out on these with the highest color grade.

 The picture on the left is an ‘M’ color diamond (larger stone) compared to an ‘H’ color three stone ring.
 Even though you can see a difference color-wise between the two, the ‘M’ color stone still looks lovely.
 The picture on the right is another ‘M’ colored stone in a yellow gold setting next to white gold bands, and it holds a little secret that you need to know for realsies.
-The reason why this ‘M’ looks so white is because it’s in a yellow gold setting vs. a white gold setting.
-On its own the stone might look yellowish - especially face-down - but in that yellow gold band its contrasting with something darker (as well as picking up some of the color from the band) which in turn makes it seem whiter and more vibrant.
+The reason why this ‘M’ looks so white is that it’s in a yellow gold setting vs. a white gold setting.
+On its own, the stone might look yellowish - especially face-down - but in that yellow gold band it's contrasting with something darker (as well as picking up some of the color from the band) which in turn makes it seem whiter and more vibrant.

-This is not just true for ‘M’ colored stones of course, this trick can be used all the way up the scale.
+This is not just true for ‘M’ colored stones, of course, this trick can be used all the way up the scale.
 Another sneaky way of making a stone appear whiter is to have any side/accent stones be slightly darker.
 This is a great tool if you plan on having a halo setting, or a three-stone ring.

 All this being said, there are a number of ways in which going for a stone with more color might come back and bite you in the proverbial caboose; namely, the size and shape of the stone you choose.
 When it comes to size, the larger the diamond the more obvious the color will become, so a 1 carat diamond will look lighter than a 3 carat of the exact same color grade.
-If a colorless/near colorless diamond is a priority for you, I would remain cognisant of this.
+If a colorless/near colorless diamond is a priority for you, I would remain cognizant of this.

-Shape can also cause trouble if you are looking to capitalise on those yellowish stones we just learned about.
+Shape can also cause trouble if you are looking to capitalize on those yellowish stones we just learned about.
 For example, a ‘J’ color cushion or radiant cut diamond will come across much more yellow than a round brilliant of the same grade.
 Luckily, round brilliants (which are by far the most popular of all the diamond cuts) are pretty darn awesome at disguising a yellowish tint.
 Yay for conformity trends!
 Cough.

 A Final Note on Color Undertones:

-Learn More about:
+Learn More About: